The Gila Valley Arizona Temple

 President Thomas S. Monson jointly announced The Gila Valley Arizona Temple with the Gilbert Arizona Temple—his first temple announcements after becoming president of the Church.1

-The Gila Valley Arizona Temple will serve the faithful Saints of southeastern Arizona and southwestern New Mexico, who currently travel some 150 miles or more to attend the Mesa Arizona Temple or the Albuquerque New Mexico Temple.
+The Gila Valley Arizona Temple serves faithful Saints of southeastern Arizona and southwestern New Mexico, who previously traveled some 150 miles or more to attend the Mesa Arizona Temple or the Albuquerque New Mexico Temple.
 Located at the base of the soaring Pinaleño Mountains, the Gila Valley is best known among members of the Church as the home of President Spencer W. Kimball, 12th President of The Church of Jesus Christ of Latter-day Saints.
 Though born in Salt Lake City, President Kimball was reared in Thatcher from the age of 3.
 And after returning home from a mission and being sealed to Camilla Eyring in the Salt Lake Temple, the Kimballs settled in Safford to raise their children and run an insurance business.
 In the early 1980s, President Kimball initiated an unprecedented worldwide temple-building program—one of the hallmarks of his ministry.

 On Wednesday, September 17, 2008, a petition for a height-restriction exception went before the Graham County Planning and Zoning Commission from the Corporation of the Presiding Bishop to allow a proposed 100-foot spire on the temple.
 The Commission voted unanimously to recommend the exception to the Graham County Board of Supervisors.2